Joseph Agbakoba

-Joseph Chukwuemeka (Chemeka) Achike Anthony Agbakoba is a professor of practical philosophy at the University of Nigeria, Nsukka (UNN).
+Joseph Chukwuemeka (Chemeka) Achike Anthony Agbakoba was a professor of practical philosophy at the University of Nigeria, Nsukka (UNN).
 He is best known for his work around development philosophy and ethics for Africa, and his association with reasonabilism, Afro-constructivism, transcolonial theory, and Africanity as creative self-manifestive identity, among other concepts in contemporary African thought.
-He is a 2022 recipient of the Georg Forster Research Award.
+He was a 2022 recipient of the Georg Forster Research Award.
+Joseph Agbakoba died on 27 December 2025.

 Early life and education

 Joseph Agbakoba was born in Owerri, Nigeria, son of Vincent Chukwuemeka Agbakoba, an engineer, and Josephine Nwanyibuzo Agbakoba, a school teacher who later became a dressmaker.
 He finished his primary education at Santa Maria Primary School, Enugu in 1972 and then proceeded to Christ the King College (CKC) Onitsha in 1973 for his secondary education.
 In 1978, he got admitted into the University of Ife (now Obafemi Awolowo University, Ife) where he studied history and philosophy for his Bachelor of Arts degree, and subsequently, a master's degree in philosophy.
 He joined the staff of the Philosophy Department at the University of Nigeria in 1992, as a junior academic.
 In the following years, he studied for his PhD, receiving it in 1998 from the University of Nigeria, Nsukka.